openshift/origin-server/node/README.writing_cartridges.md

 A cartridge must implement the following scripts:

-* `setup`: prepare this instance of cartridge to be operational
+* `setup` and/or `install`: prepare this instance of cartridge to be operational for the initial install and each upgrade
 * `control`: command cartridge to report or change state

 A cartridge may implement the following scripts:
 * `teardown`: prepare this instance of cartridge to be removed
+* `install`: prepare this instance of cartridge to be operational for the initial install
+* `post-setup`: an oportunity for setup after the cartridge has been started for the initial install and each upgrade
+* `post-install`: an oportunity for setup after the cartridge has been started for the initial install

 ### Exit Status Codes